Viva Las Vegas (song): Dead Kennedys version

-In 1980, San Francisco hardcore punk band Dead Kennedys recorded a sardonic version of the song for their debut album Fresh Fruit for Rotting Vegetables.
+In 1980, San Francisco hardcore punk band Dead Kennedys recorded a sardonic version of the song for their debut album, Fresh Fruit for Rotting Vegetables.
 This version has altered lyrics, making references to cocaine and methamphetamine.
 It appeared on the album as the 14th and final track.
 The song was later featured during the end credits of the 1998 surreal comedy film Fear and Loathing in Las Vegas.

 ZZ Top version

 ZZ Top recorded a version of "Viva Las Vegas" as one of two new tracks on their Greatest Hits album (1992).
 "Viva Las Vegas" was released as a single and reached the Top 10 in both the UK (No. 10) and Ireland (No. 8).
 This version appeared in a 1993 episode of Beavis and Butt-head.

 Bruce Springsteen version

-In 1990, Bruce Springsteen recorded a version of the song that appeared on the U.K. release The Last Temptation of Elvis, a charity album from the New Musical Express featuring various artists performing songs made famous by Elvis Presley.
+In 1990, Bruce Springsteen recorded a version of the song that appeared on the UK release The Last Temptation of Elvis, a charity album from the New Musical Express featuring various artists performing songs made famous by Elvis Presley.
 The song was also considered for the soundtrack to the 1992 movie Honeymoon in Vegas, which again featured many Presley songs covered by famous artists.
 However, Springsteen's version was not included on the soundtrack album.